gmhub07/laravel-task-management-app/README.md

 ## About the Project

-This is a web application built with Laravel and React for managing projects and tasks.
+This is a web application built with Laravel (version 12.x) and React (version 18.x) for managing projects and tasks.
 The application provides a user-friendly interface for creating, viewing, and managing projects and their associated tasks.
+It utilizes Inertia.js (version 2.x) for seamless navigation between pages.

 ### Features